Do you have an English Only in the classroom policy?

 The Right Environment

-The student is submerged into an environment where he can only use English.
-It is the only language he is allowed to use.
+The student is submerged into an environment where he or she can only use English.
+It is the only language they are allowed to use.

-The student leaves having acquired karate skills by being in an environment of karate alone.
+The student leaves having gained karate skills by being in an environment of karate alone.

 Of course, karate and English use totally different skills but the premise is basically the same.